-As a full member you are also able to:
+As a register member of the NZSTA you are also able to:

 - Apply under the Mutual Recognition Agreement (MRA) that NZSTA signed in 2008 (updated 2017) with Speech Pathology Australia (SPA), RCSLT, ASHA, IASLT and CASLPA.
-The MRA is an agreement which allows members of signatory associations to apply for mutual recognition of their credentials from another signatory association. (note: In order to demonstrate that you are in “good standing” with the NZSTA, you must be a current registered member, and have been a Full member for at least one year immediately prior to applying.
+The MRA is an agreement which allows members of signatory associations to apply for mutual recognition of their credentials from another signatory association. (note: In order to demonstrate that you are in “good standing” with the NZSTA, you must be a current registered member, and have been a register member for at least one year immediately prior to applying.

 - Use the title speech-language therapist registered with the NZSTA after your name to recognise your membership status of your professional Association.